aninda20/college-chat-website/README.md

 </a>
 </p>

-<h3 align="center"> Nowchat- Easy to use college group chat app
+<h3 align="center"> Easy to use college group chat app
     <br>
 </h3>